kyverno/kyverno/documentation/writing-policies-mutate.md

 ## Overlay

-The Mutation Overlay is the desired form of resource.
-The existing resource parameters are replaced with the parameters described in the overlay.
-If there are no such parameters in the target resource, they are copied to the resource from the overlay.
-The overlay is not used to delete the properties of a resource: use **patches** for this purpose.
+An mutation overlay describes the desired form of resource.
+The existing resource values are replaced with the values specified in the overlay.
+If a value is specified in the overlay but not present in the target resource, then it will be added to the resource.
+The overlay cannot be used to delete values in a resource: use **patches** for this purpose.

-The next overlay will add or change the hard limit for memory to 2 gigabytes in every ResourceQuota with label ```quota: low```:
+The following mutation overlay will add (or replace) the memory request and limit to 10Gi for every Pod with a label ```memory: high```:

 ````yaml
 apiVersion : kyverno.io/v1alpha1